 Health insurance is likely one of your largest bills each month.
 Just a second caution to make sure you understand the plans and networks prior to enrolling and locking in your coverage for the year.
 It can be very consequential financially.
 Keep in mind if you want January 1st as your start date, you have until December 15th to select a plan.

 I've included some of my own Q and A for common areas people mess up.
 I've included other various Q & A on related topics.

 Q: If I'm doing my Marketplace renewal, which Dental plan would you recommend?

-Q: My son is 23 and is will do his own taxes for 2016, should I put him on my application if I intend to pay his premiums?
+Q: My son is 23 and is living in my home and will do his own taxes for 2020, should I put him on my application if I intend to pay his premiums?

-A: No, to be on your application he has to be a dependent on your tax return.
+A: No, to be on your application he has to be a dependent on your tax return for 2020.
 He is not part of your 'household' for purposes of this process.
 To get coverage through the Marketplace he can do his own application.
 You can always pay his premium if that's your goal.

 Q: My husband is 66 and on Medicare.
 Does he need to be on my application?

-A: Yes!
+A: Yes, he needs to be listed as a family member, but check no to the question as to whether he is applying for coverage!
 If you file taxes jointly, your household income includes everyone on your tax return for that year.
 When you put him on the application, you say no to when they ask you if he is applying for coverage.
 You also need to include his income, including Social Security in your income declaration.
-You don't need to income income from SSDI.

 Q: If they say I qualify for a $300 tax credit monthly, do I need to take the whole thing every month or can I defer it for later?